liferay/liferay-docs/discover/portal/articles/05-document-management/08-using-liferay-sync-desktop.markdown

 ## Installing the Desktop Liferay Sync Client [](id=installing-the-desktop-liferay-sync-client)

 The installation steps for Liferay Sync on Windows and Mac OS differ only slightly.
-All Windows versions and Mac OS X 10.9 and lower requires administrator privileges on your machine.
+All Windows versions and Mac OS X 10.9 and lower require administrator privileges on your machine.
 You can download the desktop client from the [Liferay Sync downloads page](https://www.liferay.com/downloads/liferay-sync).
 Upon launching the Windows application installer, you're prompted to choose an install location.
 Select an appropriate location and click *Install*.
 Sync